Join Our Team

 In a frenetic world of buzzwords and trends – Cloud, SaaS, PaaS, Big Data, Agile, Internet of Things, etc. – sometimes the fundamentals can get less attention than they deserve.
 This article will talk about the continuing importance of “Big B” Business Analysis and those who perform this critical role, the Business Analysts.

 Why is it still so important?
 It’s fundamental to answer this simple question: How well are we doing?
 The question can be examined from three vantage points: operational, tactical, and strategic.
-A retail manager’s operational
+A retail manager’s

 analysis causes a reaction to swiftly move products to ensure high turnover rates, leading to higher sales revenues.
-The director of product development’s tactical
+The director of product development’s

 analysis may lead to a rapid response to managers to improve go-to-market strategies or increase customer satisfaction.
-Or a Chief Operating Officer’s strategic
+Or a Chief Operating Officer’s

 analysis helps steer the overall operational objectives while envisioning the next wave of innovation to differentiate her company from its competition.